Financial planner for women

 Written by Hazel Secco, CFP ®, CDFA ®

 Financial planning is often misunderstood as a means to solely generate wealth through stock market maneuvers and market timing.
 However, this perception is contrary to its true essence.
 At its core, financial planning is about orchestrating your financial future by exerting influence over controllable variables.
-It encompasses an array of factors, including the duration of your employment, salary increments, bonuses, and even unexpected events like medical leave or, as we’ve seen, a pandemic-induced lockdown.
+They can be the duration of your employment, salary increments, bonuses, and even unexpected events like medical leave.

 Drawing parallels with health management, one can appreciate the value of financial planning.
 This analogy allows for a more relatable understanding of its significance.
 Much like maintaining one’s health, effective financial planning demands proactive decision-making, thoughtful choices, and a forward-thinking outlook.
 Both endeavors necessitate a deliberate and long-term approach.